fivetran/dbt_facebook_ads_source/README.md

 ```

 ### Step 2: Install the package (skip if also using the `facebook_ads` transformation or `ad_reporting` combo package)
-Include the following facebook_ads_source package version in your `packages.yml` file.
+If you are not using the [Facebook Ads](https://github.com/fivetran/dbt_facebook_ads) transformation package or the [Ad Reporting](https://github.com/fivetran/dbt_ad_reporting) combination package, include the following facebook_ads_source package version in your `packages.yml` file.
 > TIP: Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
 ```yml
 packages: